 HKMA outlined practical expectations for safe GenAI adoption, including governance, model validation, and adversarial testing.

-The insights effectively set a supervisory benchmark for AI assurance.
+How FIs can respond The insights effectively set a supervisory benchmark for AI assurance.
 FIs should reinforce validation, model monitoring, and third-party risk management.

 HKMA’s insights provide an operating model for regulated AI.
 Continuous assurance and validation are now essential requirements.